ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

     ```
     {: codeblock}

-    To check if prerequisites are completed, run the following command and then check if the following two properties are true:
+    To check whether prerequisites are completed, run the following command, and then check whether the following two properties are true:

     ```bash
     ibmcloud account show